Skip to main content

 • S&P profitability screens apply across all market cap segments

-• Just 0.03% expense ratio for comprehensive total market exposure
+• Just 0.03% expense ratio for detailed total market exposure

 • Simpler than holding separate large, mid, and small-cap ETFs